Texas had seven mass shootings over 10 years. Meanwhile, gun control has loosened statewide.

 Disclosure: The University of Texas at Austin and Walmart have been financial supporters of The Texas Tribune, a nonprofit, nonpartisan news organization that is funded in part by donations from members, foundations and corporate sponsors.
 Financial supporters play no role in the Tribune's journalism.
 Find a complete list of them here.

-Correction: An earlier version of this story did not specify that campus carry applies only to those licensed to carry a concealed weapon and incorrectly characterized the law regulating weapons in places of worship.
+- An earlier version of this story did not specify that campus carry applies only to those licensed to carry a concealed weapon and incorrectly characterized the law regulating weapons in places of worship.
 That law clarified the rights of licensed handgun owners to carry weapons in places of worship.
-The total number of people injured in the 2009 Fort Hood shooting was also incorrect.
-It is 31.